INGEOTEC/NLP-Course/topics/04NGramLM.md

 # Activities

-The Perplexity of the corpus used to estimate the parameters is $$40950.37$$
+The Perplexity of the corpus used to estimate the parameters is $$40950.37$$, which is higher than the Perplexity measured on a test set; this indicates that the unknown words are lightly penalized.
+Laplace smoothing can be modified to address this problem by replacing the constant one with a parameter.

 ## Add-$$k$$ Smoothing